Cymbopogon martinii – Palmarosa Grass (plant)

 Out of stock

 A species of Cymbopogon (lemon grass genus) native to SE Asia, mainly India.
 Also called Rosha or Motia.
 The cut herb has a delicious aroma like rose geranium, one of my favourite smells.
-Could be used in pot pouri or distilled for its essential oil.
+Rosha could be used in pot pouri or distilled for its essential oil, the smell just gets better the more you crush the leaves.

 Care and Cultivation of Cymbopogon martinii